strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 You will next deploy your Strapi project to your Droplet by `cloning it from GitHub`.

-From your terminal, `logged in as your non-root user` to your Droplet:
+From your terminal and `logged in as your non-root user` to your Droplet:

 ```bash
 cd ~